lab27/nn/README.md

 This is just some files for my internet cyberspace portal.
+Replete with jagged SVG art.